dhis2/wow-backend/guides/testing.md

 - Unit tests
 - Integration tests using H2
-- Integration tests using Docker and Posgres
+- Integration tests using Docker and Postgres

 There is also a fourth test category, used for end to end testing, which is not in scope of this document.